shangxiao/blog/articles/debugging-a-slow-query.md

  - Table partitioning: requires regular maintenance, vacuuming etc
  - Materialised view: also requires regular maintenance
+   - This solution could be done as a central caching point: There may be several kiosks requesting the same data for the same conditions.
+Updating every 5 mins (at the same cadence as the kiosk) then referring the kiosk to the view will be beneficial.
  - Latest event table: Nice simple, trigger on insert to main table, copy to latest table.
 Use a unique index and upsert to keep only the latest.